Medical Terms Glossary

 Leukaemia Cancer of the blood cells Leukaemia is a malignant disease (cancer) that affects the blood and bone marrow.

-Liver Function Test LFT Blood test which measures levels of several substances excreted by the liver.
+Liver Function Test LFT Blood test which measures levels of several substances produced by the liver.
 Abnormalities in these levels can indicate liver problems.

 Hash